Qumulo/getting-started-guide/azure-native-administrator-guide/getting-started/how-azure-native-qumulo-works.md

    * **Delegated Subnet:** The [delegated subnet](https://learn.microsoft.com/en-us/azure/virtual-network/subnet-delegation-overview) that the service uses to provision endpoints for your virtual network.

-     When you create your service instance, you can specify an existing delegated subnet or create a new one..
+     When you create your service instance, you can specify an existing delegated subnet or create a new one.

    * **Qumulo Service Resource:** The Azure resource that represents one instance of the service.